Telling Stories with Data

 In this book we will explore, prod, push, manipulate, knead, and ultimately, try to understand the implications of, data.
 A variety of features drive the choices in this book.

-The motto of the university from which I took my PhD is naturam primum cognoscere rerum or roughly “learn the first nature of things”.
+The motto of the university from which I took my PhD is naturam primum cognoscere rerum or roughly “first to learn the nature of things”.
 But the original quote continues temporis aeterni quoniam, or roughly “for eternal time”.
 We will do both of these things.
 I focus on tools, approaches, and workflows that enable you to establish lasting and reproducible knowledge.

 When I talk of data in this book, it will typically be related to humans.
 Humans will be at the center of most of our stories, and we will tell social, cultural, and economic stories.
 In particular, throughout this book I will draw attention to inequity both in social phenomena and in data.
 Most data analysis reflects the world as it is.
 Many of the least well-off face a double burden in this regard: not only are they disadvantaged, but the extent is more difficult to measure.
 Respecting those whose data are in our dataset is a primary concern, and so is thinking of those who are systematically not in our dataset.